Ok, I’m about to get real deep and personal today.

-I don’t want to be like her.
+I don’t want to be like Mom-ster.

-I don’t mean in refusing to take head meds – I don’t want to have that demon monster take root and fester inside me like it has with her.
+I don’t mean in refusing to take head meds – more that I don’t want to have that demon monster take root and fester inside me as it has with her.
 I know a lot of her problems stem from her not letting things go from her past and from holding onto anger and resentment, not from not taking head meds, but I don’t want to ignore something if it is going to help me get my footing back and control the monsters again.

 If there is something out there that is going to quiet the voices of the monsters inside my head and keep them from reproducing, then I should at least try it.

 I’m tired of doing things I’m ashamed to even admit doing to feel good inside.
-They always make me feel a thousand times worse and spiral me into the self-hatred even more.
+They always make me feel a thousand times worse and spiral me into self-hatred even more.
 I have a horrible de-motivating and self-sabotaging monster inside of me and it’s getting extremely out of control.

-I picked up my new head meds – Cymbalta – yesterday.
+I picked up my new depression meds – Cymbalta – yesterday.
 I didn’t start them yet.
 I kept staring at the bottle on my nightstand last night, reading through the pharmacy leaflet over and over again.
 One of the side effects is weight loss, so I guess that’s a plus.
 I fell asleep contemplating taking my first dose.